amitvshah25/rentpath/doc/intro.md

 ## Intro

 - Application is initialized by pulling some (5) userids and user names from github (5 users who signed up right after the username entered in resources/config.edn)
-- The application also initiates 500 events for the above 5 users randomly as an *initial state*.
 - There is an event stream producer which puts events on a sliding buffered channel.
+- There is an event stream consumer which
+  1. Takes events from the channel
+  2. Converts it to a score
-- There is an event stream consumer which takes events from the channel, and keeps adding it to an atom to mimick a database.
+  2. Keeps adding it to that user's score in an atom to mimick a database.
 - Rest endpoints are exposed using http-kit/ring/compojure.
 - Application runs on port 9090, and can be altered from the configuration file in resources/config.edn.
 - The unit tests can be run using lein test
+- To package the application, run ```lein uberjar``` which will build the a production ready jar file under target directory of the project.
+- To run the packaged jar file, run ```java -jar rentpath-1.0-standalone.jar``` from target/uberjar directory.

 ## Usage

 - Open a REPL using ```lein repl``` once you have entered the project root directory from command line
-- Call the ```start-app``` function at the REPL.
-(REPL will default to rentpath.core namespace)
+- Call the ```(start-app)``` function at the REPL.
+(REPL will default to ```rentpath.core``` namespace)
 - This will start all the pieces of the application.
-- Calling ```stop-app``` function will stop the event producer and http-kit.
+- Calling ```(stop-app)``` function will stop the event producer and http-kit.
 - Query it with no parameters to get scores for all the users

 ```